-- 2 investigation may be appropriate, the Controller may refer the matter to the Mayor, City Attorney, or - 3 District Attorney, or to any officer or agency that has jurisdiction over the matter. - 4 (g) RESPONSIBILITY OF DEPARTMENTS.
-The department head shall be responsible for - 5 compliance by his or her department with these duties.
-If department staff fail to comply with the duties - 6 to investigate complaints referred by the Controller and to make the reports required by this Section - 7 4.107, the Controller shall notify the department head.
-If the department head fails to take action to - 8 obtain the department's compliance with these duties, the Controller may refer the matter to the Mayor, - 9 City Attorney, or District Attorney or to any officer or agency that has jurisdiction over the matter. - 10
+1 complaint.
+If the Controller determines that the department's reasons are inadequate and that further 2 investigation may be appropriate, the Controller may refer the matter to the Mayor, City Attorney, or 3 District Attorney, or to any officer or agency that has jurisdiction over the matter.
+4 (g) RESPONSIBILITY OF DEPARTMENTS.
+The department head shall be responsible for 5 compliance by his or her department with these duties.
+If department staff fail to comply with the duties 6 to investigate complaints referred by the Controller and to make the reports required by this Section 7 4.107, the Controller shall notify the department head.
+If the department head fails to take action to 8 obtain the department's compliance with these duties, the Controller may refer the matter to the Mayor, 9 City Attorney, or District Attorney or to any officer or agency that has jurisdiction over the matter.
+10 11 SEC.

-SEC.
 4.110.
 DEFINITIONS.

-- 12 For purposes of this Chapter 1, the following words and phrases shall have the following - 13 meanings: - 14 "City" or "City agency" shall mean the City and County of San Francisco, its departments, - 15 commissions, task forces, committees, and boards. - 16 "Complainant's department" includes the complainant's supervisor, the executive director or - 17 highest ranking officer in the complainant's department, and the board or commission overseeing the - 18 complainant's department. - 19 "Deficiencies in the quality and delivery of government services" shall mean the failure to - 20 perform a service, when performance is required under any law, regulation or policy, or under a City - 21 contract or grant. - 22 "Improper government activity" shall mean violation of any federal, state, or local law, - 23 regulation, or rule, including but not limited to laws, regulations, or rules governing campaign finance, - 24 conflicts of interest, or governmental ethics laws; or action which creates a danger to public health or - 25
+12 For purposes of this Chapter 1, the following words and phrases shall have the following 13 meanings: 14 "City" or "City agency" shall mean the City and County of San Francisco, its departments, 15 commissions, task forces, committees, and boards.
+16 "Complainant's department" includes the complainant's supervisor, the executive director or 17 highest ranking officer in the complainant's department, and the board or commission overseeing the 18 complainant's department.
+19 "Deficiencies in the quality and delivery of government services" shall mean the failure to 20 perform a service, when performance is required under any law, regulation or policy, or under a City 21 contract or grant.
+22 "Improper government activity" shall mean violation of any federal, state, or local law, 23 regulation, or rule, including but not limited to laws, regulations, or rules governing campaign finance, 24 conflicts of interest, or governmental ethics laws; or action which creates a danger to public health or 25